godbus/dbus/README.markdown

 -------

-go.dbus is a simple library that implements native Go client bindings for the DBus message bus system.
+go.dbus is a simple library that implements native Go client bindings for the D-Bus message bus system.

 ### Features

-* Connections are safe to use by multiple goroutines
-* Multiple (as in "2") authentication mechanisms; you can also implement your own
-* Support for the "server" side (handling method calls from peers)
-* Asynchronous method calls
-* Documentation
+* Complete native implementation of the D-Bus message protocol
+* Go-like API (channels for signals / asynchronous method calls, Goroutine-safe connections)
+* Subpackages that help with the introspection / property interfaces

 ### Installation